stojanovdavid/postsProject/README.md

-  We can click our categories and see all the posts that are in that category.
-Also, only the user who published the post can edit it or delete it
+  We can click our categories and see all the posts that are in that category, who published them and the number of likes.
+Also, only the user who published the post can edit it or delete it.
+Also, the registered user can like or unlike the posts.

   ![postlikes](https://user-images.githubusercontent.com/90925461/161946886-bc2f8a05-2d71-4a70-9253-d5373d6920c4.png)